 Reporting back to claims on the cost of cases is important for measuring budgetary performance and effective cost of the staff counsel operation.
 This report displays the true total cost of the case, broken out by legal fees, legal expenses, and indemnity outcome – settlement or judgment.

 This metric provides a big-picture view of staff counsel performance.
-Usually a dashboard report aggregating elements such as cost comparisons, effective costs, and staffing notes, this report helps demonstrate how staff counsel is providing true value when compared with outside counsel.
+Usually a dashboard report aggregating elements like cost comparisons, effective costs, and staffing notes, this report helps demonstrate how staff counsel is providing true value when compared with outside counsel.

 These are the most common metrics that prove useful to staff counsel leadership, and it is therefore best to consider implementing them in your organization.
 However, your particular business and operational goals will determine the specific mix of metrics that will be most useful to you.
 The key is to begin collecting and analyzing your data in a disciplined manner so that it can begin to yield benefits as soon as possible.